cran/aifeducation/README.md

 In order to deal with the problem of imbalanced data sets, the package integrates the *Synthetic Minority Oversampling Technique* into the learning process.
-Currently, the *Basic Synthetic Minority Oversampling Technique* (Chawla et al. 2002), *Density-Bases Synthetic Minority Oversampling Technique* (Bunkhumpornpat, Sinapiromsaran & Lursinsap 2012), and *Adaptive Synthetic Sampling Approach for Imbalanced Learning* (Hem Garcia & Li 2008) are implemented via the *R* package *smotefamiliy*.
+Currently, the *K-Nearest Neighbor OveRsampling Approach (KNNOR)* developed by Islam et al. (2022) is available in fast C++.
+This approach reached high performance across different tasks and data sets compared to other techniques (Islam et al. 2022).

 In order to address the problem of small data sets, training loops of AI integrate *pseudo-labeling* (e.g., Lee 2013).
 Pseudo-labeling is a